earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2016-12-06-R02-start-using-r.md

 ## Use Useful Object Names
 Objects can be given any name such as `x`, `current_temperature`, or `subject_id`.
-However, it is best to use clear and descriptive words when naming objects to ensure your code is easy to follow:
+However, it is best to use clear and descriptive words when naming objects to ensure your code is easy to follow.

+We will discuss best practicing for coding in this module - in the [clean coding lesson](/course-materials/earth-analytics/week-2/write-clean-code-with-r/).

 1. **Keep object names short:** this makes them easier to read when scanning through code.
 2. **Use meaningful names:** For example: `precip` is a more useful name that tells us something about the object compared to `x`